ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/dynamodb.md

 ## Connection

-To establish a connection with the DynamoDB datasource, you can either click on the `+Add new datasource` button located on the query panel or navigate to the **[Datasources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the DynamoDB data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data sources](/docs/data-sources/overview)** page through the ToolJet dashboard.

 <div style={{textAlign: 'center'}}>